almirmulahasanovic/ImdbDemoProject/Sections/setUp.md

 On how to provision Azure Data Factory please visit [this web page](https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-portal).

 The important thing in seting up of ADF is to provide access to Key Vault so the service can use stored secrets in safe manner and in acordance to best practice to access other services in first place storage solutions (storage account, ADLS and Sql Server database).
-To enable access for ADF to other services using Key Vault secrets  **Access Policy** have to be used. **Access policy** is option within Azure Key Vult.
+To enable access for ADF to other services using Key Vault secrets  **Access Policy** have to be used. **Access policy** is option within Azure Key Vault.
 So the steps are as follows:
 1. Navigate to **Access policy** tab on left sidebar of Key Vault
 2. Click on **+ Add Access Policy**
 3. Fill the **Add Access Policy** required parameters and click on **Add**
 ![storage account](images/SetUp/adf1.png)
-4. After click on **Add** principal shoud apear on principal list
+4. After click on **Add** principal should apear on principal list
 ![storage account](images/SetUp/adf2.png)

 *This will allow Azure Data Factory to access other services which have stored access credentials to service using Key Vault secrets.
 This is recomended aproach since there is no distribution of real credentials just pointers to the same for which service have to have allowed access.*